mengdage/my-workshop-notes/advanced-react-patterns/render-props.md

 # Render Props

+A render prop is a function prop that a component uses to know what to render.

 The component can focus on managing states.
 It provides an interface for the user to render what they want by using these states.

 ```javascript